ConnorMattson/Trace-File-Viewer/README.md

 the link throws packets away, the source hosts respond by sending less data for a while before attempting to send more again.

-On the island side of the satellite link, our simulator eavesdrops on the incoming packets.
+On the island side of the satellite link, the simulator eavesdrops on the incoming packets.
 It stores summary information about each packet in a trace file.
 The trace file is plain text and each line contains the record for exactly one packet (more on the file format in the next section).